ChrisRM/material-theme-jetbrains/README.md

 - **Solarized Dark**
 - **Solarized Light**

+Besides, the plugin offers an endpoint allowing plugin developers to develop their own themes, just like color schemes.
+You can look for example for the [Dracula theme](https://plugins.jetbrains.com/plugin/10762-dracula-theme), a port of the Dracula color scheme.

 And you can also disable the theming and revert to the original Darcula, while still keeping Material Theme additions such as the icons and UI components.

 -------------------

 ### Custom Themes

 With the ability to set up custom themes, we can even start to host a gallery of custom themes I will add some that are the most popular, or even give the ability to import them.
-But it's still far away! :)

 -----------------